Comprehensive Women's Health

 An effective and minimally invasive alternative to open surgery with large incisions and long healing times, laparoscopy revolutionizes pelvic surgery.
-The OB/GYN team of Dr. Lana Powell and Dr. Soyoun Lee offer laparoscopy as an alternative at Comprehensive Women’s Health with offices in Oxford and Birmingham, Michigan.
+The OB/GYN team of Dr. Lana Powell offers laparoscopy as an alternative at Comprehensive Women’s Health with offices in Oxford and Birmingham, Michigan.
 To find out if laparoscopy is an option for your next pelvic surgery, call the office, or book an appointment online.

-A laparoscope is a slender, sterile tube to which a light and a scope are affixed, so the doctors can see inside your body.
-A laparoscope fits into tiny incisions in the abdomen and provides a better view of a surgical site, meaning the surgery is less invasive, but the doctors get a superior view.
+A laparoscope is a slender, sterile tube to which a light and a scope are affixed, so the providers can see inside your body.
+A laparoscope fits into tiny incisions in the abdomen and provides a better view of a surgical site, meaning the surgery is less invasive, but the providers get a superior view.

-Diagnostic laparoscopy is a procedure that helps Dr. Powell and Dr. Lee determine what may be causing problems such as pelvic pain, painful intercourse, or abnormal uterine bleeding.
+Diagnostic laparoscopy is a procedure that helps Dr. Powell determines what may be causing problems such as pelvic pain, painful intercourse, or abnormal uterine bleeding.
 Laparoscopy is especially helpful when other diagnostic tests, such as ultrasound or X-ray, are inconclusive.

 Issues such as endometriosis or fibroids can be identified with laparoscopy.
 Other conditions that may be diagnosed with laparoscopy include: